0xf0xy/Write-ups/THM/Neighbour/Neighbour.md

 ## 🧠 Intro
 Welcome to **Neighbour**, where we’ll be exploring **IDOR (Insecure Direct Object Reference)**.
 This vulnerability allows users to access someone else’s data just by modifying a simple URL.

-*So let's deploy the machine and start Hacking!* 😎
+*Deploy your machine and let's knock on our neighbor's door!* 🚪

 <br>